kaushik-kundu/analytics-ai/aidp-lakehouse/oac-visualize/oac-visualize.md

 ![GenAI](./images/oac-genai2.png)

+3. If the 'Status' shows 'Active', proceed to the next step.

-3. If the 'Status' shows Inactive, click the 3 dots and then click 'Set Active'
+If the 'Status' shows 'Inactive', click the 3 dots and then click 'Set Active'

 ![GenAI](./images/oac-genai4.png)